wenzelm/slidr-sloppr/README.md

 - Tail alignment with BLASTN may be time consuming despite multithreading.
 - Final SL consensus calling in R may require large amounts of RAM if many millions of reads pass filters.

 Future updates may support more efficient data structures and automatic HPC job control.
-SLIDR typically does not need huge amounts of data, so consider starting with a small number of libraries.
+SLIDR typically does not need huge amounts of raw data to yield robust results, so consider starting with a small number of libraries.

 <a name="slopprguidelines"></a>
 ### SLOPPR

 SLOPPR finds operons by designating downstream operonic genes via SL2-type bias; upstream genes are then added to each tract of downstream operonic genes.
 Therefore, you must identify what SLs your organism uses to resolve downstream operonic genes.
 This may be a specialised set of SLs that are not usually added to any other genes, or it may be the same SLs that are also added to upstream operonic or monocistronic genes.
 SLOPPR can model virtually any scenario, but requires careful specification of several parameters (`-S`, `-u`, `-d`, `-i`)

+<a name="slopprguide1"></a>
 #### Multiple SLs; some are specialised for resolving downstream operonic genes

 This is the default SL1/SL2-type scenario encountered in *C. elegans* and many other nematodes.
+It is a good place to start even if your organism is not a nematode.
 Simply supply a text file containing the names of the SL2-type SLs with the `-S` option:

     sloppr.sh -s sl_sequences.fasta -S sl2-type.txt

-SLOPPR will designate downstream operonic genes via SL2-type bias and disallow SL2-type bias for upstream operonic genes.
-Use the `-u` option to enforce SL2-bias at upstream operonic genes if appropriate.
+SLOPPR will designate downstream operonic genes via SL2-type bias and disallow SL2-type bias for upstream operonic genes where possible.
 Relax the SL2:SL1 ratio (`-d` option) if you want to allow some SL1-type reads at downstream genes, and also use the `-i` option to set a maximum intercistronic distance (e.g., 500 bp) if appropriate:

-    sloppr.sh -s sl_sequences.fasta -S sl2-type.txt -u -d 2 -i 500
+    sloppr.sh -s sl_sequences.fasta -S sl2-type.txt -d 2 -i 500

 Note that SLOPPR also carries out additional prediction runs using inferred SL types instead of those supplied with `-S`.
 Use the SL clustering results and the predicted operons is as a sanity check to verify that the assumed SL1/SL2-type SLs are plausible.
 If SLOPPR's inferred SL clusters do not coincide with the assumed SL1/SL2 types, consider that you may have mis-specified your SLs or your SL types may not be as well characterised as expected.

+<a name="slopprguide2"></a>
 #### Multiple SLs; all are specialised for resolving downstream operonic genes

 Omit the `-S` option to automatically designate all SLs as "SL2-type":

     sloppr.sh -s sl_sequences.fasta

 Since SL2:SL1 ratios are undefined in this case, every gene receiving any SL will be designated as downstream operonic.
-Each operon will also receive an upstream gene that is not SL *trans*-spliced.
+Each operon will also receive an upstream gene that is not SL *trans*-spliced (if possible).
 By definition, no monocistronic SL-receiving genes are designated.

 Use the inferred SL clustering as a sanity check to verify absence of SL subfunctionalisation.

+<a name="slopprguide3"></a>
 #### Multiple SLs; all are specialised for resolving upstream and downstream operonic genes

 As above, but use the `-u` option to enforce SL2-type bias at upstream operonic genes:

     sloppr.sh -s sl_sequences.fasta -u

+<a name="slopprguide4"></a>
 #### Multiple SLs; specialisation unknown

 Omit the `-S` option and carefully inspect the SL clustering results for plausible SL1/SL2-type subfunctionalisation:

     sloppr.sh -s sl_sequences.fasta

+<a name="slopprguide5"></a>
 #### Multiple SLs; specialisation absent

-In this scenario, both operonic and monocistronic genes receive the same SLs.
+In this situation, both operonic and monocistronic genes receive the same SLs.
 Instead of using SL2:SL1 read ratios, we must tease out operonic genes via short intercistronic distances from monocistronic genes with large intergenic distances.

 First, omit the `-S` option and observe vastly inflated intercistronic distances (because every gene receiving any SL will be designated as downstream operonic):